jeremyckahn/rekapi/docs/api.kapi_actor.md

 Kapi.Actor.prototype.show (alsoPersist)
 ````

-Tell the `Actor` to draw itself for the next rendered frame.
-If `alsoPersist` is true, it continues to draw for every frame until `hide(true)` is called.
+Tell the `Actor` to render itself for the next rendered frame.
+If `alsoPersist` is true, it continues to render for every frame until `hide(true)` is called.

 ### hide